stack4ops/cibuild/docs/SECURITY-MODEL.md

 ### Build scope — static key

-The build stage signs each platform image and its referrers with a static key pair.
+The build stage signs each platform image, its referrers, and its lock artifact with a static key pair.
 The private key is injected as a secret; the public key lives in the repository (e.g. `cosign.pub`) so that any consumer can verify.
 This scope is appropriate for internal infrastructure where a known key pair is managed by the organization.

-The diagram below shows how the platform image, its referrers, and the signature form a single cryptographically bound object — and how every stage, from build through testing to external governance, re-verifies that signature against the digest rather than trusting a tag.
+The diagram below shows how the platform image, its referrers, the lock artifact, and the signature form a single cryptographically bound object — and how every stage, from build through testing to external governance, re-verifies that signature against the digest rather than trusting a tag.

 ![Platform image integrity in the build scope: digests bound into an artifact-lock with SBOM and provenance as OCI referrers, signed against cosign.pub and re-verified at every stage](./img/scope1-platform-integrity.svg)